 NetSpot can help you to take a quick snapshot of the Wi-Fi networks around you.
 In addition, you can also use it to do a complete site survey of your entire wireless network area.

 Wi-Fi detection is useful for many different situations, such as:

 Using NetSpot as a WLAN detector is easy.
 Simply install the NetSpot app and place your MacBook in the area you wish to survey.
-Once the program has loaded, click the switch in the upper-left corner of the screen to change it from "Survey" to "Discover".
+Once the program has loaded, click the switch in the upper-left corner of the screen to change it from "Survey" to "Inspector".